Making a Will means you get to choose what happens to the property you own when you die.

 The key requirements for making a valid Will are as follows:

-• importantly - a beneficiary or the testator’s spouse cannot witness a Will.
-If they do they Will lose their entitlements under that Will.
+- importantly – the witnesses cannot be a beneficiary of the Will or the testator’s spouse.
+If they do, they will lose their entitlements under that Will.

-As the formal requirements for making a valid Will must be strictly adhered to, it is recommend that you have your Will prepared by a lawyer or Trustee company.
+As the formal requirements for making a valid Will must be strictly adhered to, it is recommended that you have your Will prepared by a lawyer or Trustee company.

 What should be in a Will?